michemcc/bummer-status-band/README.md

 1. Clone the repo and adjust the html, javascript, and css styling as desired.

 ## Notes
 This repo is in development as of February 2022.
-Live link is at: https://www.bummerstatus.com.
+Live example link is at: https://www.bummerstatus.com.

     Michael McCarthy <michemcc@outlook.com>
     https://www.linkedin.com/in/michemcc/